hanger-platform/glove/api/google-drive-manager/README.md

 ## How it works

 The **Google Drive Manager** is a tool that allows the user to manage and extract files from Google Drive.
-There are 3 actions available in this tool, they are:
+There are 4 actions available in this tool, they are:
 - **Copy**: Copy one file to another, if source file is shared with some people, these permissions will be copied either.
 - **Import**: Import files from google drive and turn them into a csv file processed by mitt.
 - **Upload**: Upload a local file into Google Drive.
+- **Export**: Download a Google Drive file into the local station (Can even download files from Google Sheets, Google Docs, Google Slides etc).

 ## Install